Trump admin planning for even longer shutdown

 Breaking News Emails

-The Trump administration wants to know what programs would be impacted if the government shutdown continues for weeks longer, a senior Office of Management Budget official has told NBC News.
+The Trump administration wants to know what programs would be affected if the government shutdown continues for weeks longer, a senior Office of Management Budget official has told NBC News.

 The administration has asked agency leaders to provide a list of programs that could be affected if the shutdown — already the longest in the U.S. history — goes on for weeks longer, the senior official said.